mohabaks/dockerfiles/README.md

    $ # For more options, refer to the help menu:
    $ ./build.sh -h
    ```
-2. Alternatively you can user [terraform](https://www.terraform.io/) to build images:
+2. Alternatively you can use [terraform](https://www.terraform.io/) to build images:

    ```sh
    $ cd terraform